 The health department is limited by what an individual self-reports over the phone when calculating an isolation period with a symptom onset date.
 We cannot address an employer’s concerns about the employee’s self-reported symptom onset day nor assess whether an employee has indeed met the release from isolation criteria.

 If there are doubts about symptom onset day, the employer may consider a 10-day isolation period starting on the test date.
 If there are concerns whether an employee is still too sick to return to work after 10 days, an employee should consult their primary care provider.

 For All Employers

-Additionally, we strongly encourage all employers to implement universal screening of all employees at the start of every on-site shift.
-For more information on a simple and effective screening program, please visit https://kentcountybacktowork.com/health-screening-tool/.
+Additionally, we strongly encourage all employers to implement and continue universal screening of all employees at the start of every on-site shift.
+For more information on a simple and effective screening program, visit Kent County Back to Work.